Jfraser56/word-hunt-bot/README.md

 pip install -r requirements.txt
 ```
 ### 2. Prepare the bot
-Connect your IOS Device via screen mirroring - if this is your first time running the bot, execute the calibrate script and follow the instructions on the cli with:
+Connect your IOS Device via screen mirroring - (TODO) if this is your first time running the bot,execute the calibrate script and follow the instructions on the cli with:
 ```
 python3 ./calibrate.py
 ```